juji-io/datalevin/doc/vector.md

 With this feature, Datalevin can be used as a vector database to support applications such as semantic search, image search, retrieval augmented generation (RAG), and so on.
-This feature is currently available on Linux and MacOSX on both x86_64 and arm64 CPUs.
+This feature is currently available on Linux for both x86_64 and arm64 CPUs, and on MacOSX for arm64.
+Windows support is experimental.

 ## Configurations